 Enovix Corporation ("Enovix" or the "Company") was incorporated in Delaware in 2006.
-The Company designs, develops, and manufactures an advanced silicon-anode lithium-ion battery using proprietary 3D cell architecture that increases energy density and maintains a high cycle life.
+The Company designs, develops, manufactures and commercializes next generation Lithium-ion, or Li-ion, battery cells that significantly increase the amount of energy density and storage capacity relative to conventional battery cells.
+Our batteries' mechanical design, or "architecture," allows us to use high performance chemistries while enabling safety and charge time advantages.
 The Company is headquartered in Fremont, California.

-The Company is focused on the development and commercialization of its silicon-anode lithium-ion batteries.
-Starting in the second quarter of 2022, the Company has commenced its planned principal operations of commercial manufacturing and has begun to generate revenue from its planned principal business activities.
+Prior to the second quarter of 2022, the Company was focused on the development and commercialization of its silicon-anode lithium-ion batteries.
+Beginning in the second quarter of 2022, the Company commenced its planned principal operations of commercial manufacturing and began its production of silicon-anode lithium-ion batteries or battery pack products, as well as generating product revenue in addition to service revenue from its engineering service contracts for the development of silicon-anode lithium-ion battery technology.